nstansby/rpi-rotary-encoder-python/README.md

-#
+# Description
-This simple code is a for of great inital work made by nstansby.
+This simple code is a fork of great inital work made by nstansby.
 I've added tew tweaks so I can use the code for my little project
 * possibility to set the min and max limits for the counter
 * possibility to initiate the counter with an arbitrary value
 * capability of setting the value of the counter at any time